 The Library serves as a central location for many needed college-wide academic resources.
-A library is located on each campus (Carroll, Coweta, Douglas, LaGrange and Murphy) to support the curricular, professional, and personal development needs of the WGTC academic community.
+A full service library is located on each campus (Carroll, Coweta, Douglas, LaGrange and Murphy) to support the curricular, professional, and personal development needs of the WGTC academic community.
+In addition, a resource and program designated library is located in the Central Education Center (CEC) with material to support programs offered on the CEC campus.
 The library staff works closely with the faculty, administration, and students to acquire and make accessible a well-balanced collection, in a variety of formats, to support the college's instructional programs and adult learning center.